sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 ORDER BY birthdate, name;
 ```

-will sort on birth dates first (oldest to newest) and then sort on the names in alphabetical order. **The order of columns is important!**
+sorts on birth dates first (oldest to newest) and then sorts on the names in alphabetical order. **The order of columns is important!**

 Try using `ORDER BY` to sort multiple columns!
 Remember, to specify multiple columns you can separate the column names with a comma.